ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 The workflow, `Example: AWS IAM: Delete User For Artifact`, sets the following input field for the function:

 *	aws_iam_user_name is mapped to an artifact value for artifact of type `AWS IAM User Name`.
-*	aws_iam_ssc_ids is mapped to service specific credential ids retrieved from the previous step (c.f. `AWS IAM: List Service Specific Credentials`) in the workflow.
+*	aws_iam_ssc_ids is mapped to service specific credential IDs retrieved from the previous step (c.f. `AWS IAM: List Service Specific Credentials`) in the workflow.

 The workflow is initiated by the data table rule, `Example: AWS IAM: Delete User For Artifact`.
 For more information on this workflow reference section [Function - AWS IAM: Delete User](#function---aws-iam-delete-user)